VIS4ROB-lab/pose_graph_backend/README.md

 $ roslaunch pcl_fusion pcl_fusion_node.launch
 ```
 The `pcl_fusion` launch file should launch `dense_stereo` to create a dense point cloud from stereo images.
 The UAVs should now be able to begin flying, and the agents' trajectories should appear in `RVIZ` after the GPS frame initialization has been completed in the Pose Graph.

+## Contributing ##
+Contributions that help to improve the code are welcome.
+In case you want to contribute, please adapt to the [Google C++ coding style](https://google.github.io/styleguide/cppguide.html/) and run `bash clang-format-all .` on your code before any commit.